 4. A baccalaureate degree with a major equivalent to an undergraduate major at Rhode Island College in a certification area.

 5. Meet the minimum GPA requirement in the major available from the Department of Educational Studies.

+6. An official report of passing scores on one of the Assessment of Basic Skills Tests.
+See web page for cut off scores for SAT, ACT, Core, and GRE

-6. An official report of scores on the appropriate Praxis II Content Knowledge Test, with a minimum score as established by the Department of Educational Studies.
+7. An official report of scores on the appropriate Praxis II Content Knowledge Test, with a minimum score as established by the Department of Educational Studies.